-Sustainability is a vital part of the credit policy.
+Sustainability aspects are a vital part of the credit policy.
 The policy states that Handelsbanken’s lending must be responsible and meet high demands for sound ethical standards.
-Instructions are in place which require Handelsbanken to analyse and document sustainability risks in companies which borrow from it, including, amongst other things, each company’s approach and governance in relation to human rights and working conditions.
+Instructions are in place which require Handelsbanken to analyse and document sustainability risks in companies that borrow from it, including, amongst other things, each company’s approach and governance in relation to human rights and working conditions.

 Training on modern slavery

-Instructions and procedures are in place, so that employees understand how they are to respond if they are faced with, or suspect, a case of modern slavery or human trafficking.
+Instructions and procedures are also in place so that colleagues understand how they must respond if they are faced with, or suspect, a case of modern slavery or human trafficking.

 Modern slavery awareness

-At Handelsbanken we have trust and respect for the individual and we encourage a culture of ‘speaking up’.
-Our employees can report unethical behaviour or practices without fear of reprisal through internal and external channels set out in our whistleblowing policy.
-In the UK the whistleblowing policy is supported by annual training.
+At Handelsbanken, trust and respect for the individual is a core value and we encourage a culture of ‘speaking up’.
+Our employees can report unethical behaviour or practices without fear of reprisal, through internal and external channels.
+In the UK these are set out in our Whistleblowing Policy and Suspicious Activity Reporting Standard, both of which are supported by annual training.

-This statement has been published pursuant to section 54 (1) of the Modern Slavery Statement 2015 and constitutes Handelsbanken’s slavery and human trafficking statement for the 2020 financial year.
+This statement has been published in line with section 54 (1) of the Modern Slavery Statement 2015 and constitutes Handelsbanken’s modern slavery and human trafficking statement for the 2022 financial year.

 This statement has been approved by the Board of directors of Handelsbanken plc on 28 June 2023 and has been signed on its behalf by Handelsbanken plc’s Chief Executive Officer.